Xylon2/interrobench/README.md

 ## Running

-If you want to run this benchmark yourself, you will need to create a couple of config files:
+If you want to run this benchmark yourself, you will need:
+- an account and API key for whichever LLM provider you want to use
+- a computer to install python and postgres on. postgres is how it stores analytics for each run

+First checkout this code.

+Install these:
+- postgresql-server and client
+- python3, pip and virtualenv

+Create a postgresql database and user.

+Create a couple of config files:

 A `resources/config.yaml` should look like this (uncomment sections as appropriate):
 ```